Little Elm Trail[/caption]

 Cost: $22 million

-Funding sources: city of Cedar Park (TxDOT will reimburse 80 percent of actual construction costs), Williamson County
+Funding sources: city of Cedar Park, Williamson County (Texas Department of Transportation will reimburse 80 percent of actual construction costs)

 4. Old FM 2243 widening